-Report: Microsoft may buy cloud monitoring startup Cloudyn for $50-70M
+Report: Microsoft may buy cloud monitoring startup Cloudyn for $50M-70M

 China summons Apple for talks following concern around live-streaming apps